About Phoenician Cádiz

 ‘About this time, also, the fleet of Tyre, which controlled the sea, founded in the farthest district of Spain, on the remotest confines of our world, the city of Cádiz, on an island in the ocean separated from the mainland by a very narrow strait.’

-This date is unanimously confirmed by the classical sources, and the 300 year inconsistency with the archeological evidence may mean that the initial Phoenician presence in Gadir was semi-permanent and based solely on trade before an urban settlement later developed.
+While this date is unanimously confirmed by classical sources, the 300-year inconsistency with the archaeological evidence may suggest that the initial Phoenician presence in Gadir was temporary and trade-based, occurring long before a permanent settlement was established.

-The continuous human occupation of Cadiz for 3,000 years means that the physical remains of Gadir are buried under Roman and medieval structures and the modern city itself, making archaeological investigations and excavation work practically impossible.
+The continuous human occupation of Cádiz for 3,000 years means that the physical remains of Gadir are buried under Roman, medieval, and modern structures; consequently, large-scale archaeological excavation is practically impossible.

-While much remains unclear about the Phoenician city and its layout, Gadir was located on three main islands in the Bay of Cadiz, which after millennia of sedimentation now form a peninsula connected to the mainland.
+While much remains unclear about the Phoenician city and its layout, Gadir was located on three main islands in the Bay of Cádiz.
+After millennia of sedimentation, these islands now form a single peninsula connected to the mainland.

-The largest of the islands was Kotinoussa, modern-day Santo Petri, with the Temple of Melqart situated at its southern end, and a shrine dedicated to the Phoenician fertility and weather god Baal Hammon (Greek Kronos) to the north.
+The largest of the islands was Kotinoussa (modern-day Sancti Petri), with the Temple of Melqart situated at its southern end; a shrine dedicated to the Phoenician fertility and weather god Baal Hammon (Greek Kronos) sat to the north.

-The smaller island of Erytheia is where a small Phoenician settlement was located at the highest point of the old city centre of modern Cadiz.
+The smaller island of Erytheia housed a small Phoenician settlement at the highest point of the old city centre of modern Cádiz.
 Erytheia was also the site of a temple dedicated to the goddess Astarte (Venus/Aphrodite), the divine consort of Melqart (Hercules).

-The third island in the archipelago was Antipolis, believed to have been uninhabited until the Roman era, and judging by the quantity of sea snail shells discovered at the site, was probably an industrial zone with foul-smelling factories producing the incredibly valuable Tyrian purple dye.
+The third island in the archipelago was Antipolis, believed to have been uninhabited until the Roman era.
+Judging by the vast quantity of sea snail shells discovered at the site, the island likely served as an industrial zone and home to foul-smelling factories producing the incredibly valuable Tyrian purple dye.

 The sparse signs of human occupation on the three islands can be explained by the Phoenician foothold on the mainland at Castillo de Doña Blanca.
-This appears to be the main settlement area and true heart of ancient Gadir, with the islands mainly engaged in religious and economic activities.
+This appears to have been the main settlement area and true heart of ancient Gadir, while the islands were reserved primarily for religious and economic activities.

-Castillo de Doña Blanca was situated on a promontory roughly 15 metres above sea level with an excellent harbour and thick defensive walls up to six metres high.
-Eighth century BC residential brick buildings have been discovered among a network of streets, lanes and public spaces, pointing to a high degree of urban organization.
+Castillo de Doña Blanca was situated on a promontory roughly 15 m above sea level; it featured an excellent harbour alongside thick defensive walls up to 6 m high.
+Eighth-century BC residential brick buildings have been discovered among a network of streets, lanes, and public spaces, pointing to a high degree of urban organisation.

-The settlement must have been the main commercial link between Gadir and Tartessos, as well as playing a crucial role in providing the Phoenician islands with fresh water, agricultural produce and construction materials.
+The settlement must have been the main commercial link between Gadir and Tartessos, and it played a crucial role in providing the Phoenician islands with fresh water, agricultural produce, and construction materials.

-The inhabitants of Castillo de Doña Blanca introduced animal husbandry techniques and produced a surplus of meat for export.
-Wheat, barley, grapes and olives were cultivated in the fertile conditions of Andalucia, while fishing for tuna and sea snails undoubtedly played an important commercial role.
+The inhabitants of Castillo de Doña Blanca introduced advanced animal husbandry techniques and produced a surplus of meat for export.
+Wheat, barley, grapes, and olives were cultivated in the fertile conditions of Andalucía, while fishing for tuna and sea snails undoubtedly played an important commercial role.

-An intriguing question is raised by the earliest pottery discovered at the settlement, with an unusually high level of handmade local ceramics found alongside Phoenician wheel-made equivalents.
-This indicates that, at least to start with, Castillo de Doña Blanca was a mixed settlement, with the Phoenicians choosing and being allowed to live alongside the indigenous population in apparent harmony.
+An intriguing question is raised by the earliest pottery discovered at the settlement: an unusually high volume of handmade local ceramics was found alongside Phoenician wheel-made equivalents.
+This indicates that, at least initially, Castillo de Doña Blanca was a mixed settlement where Phoenicians peacefully integrated and coexisted with the indigenous population.

-Melqart was the supreme god and mythical founder of the Phoenician city state of Tyre, and the temple dedicated to the deity represented a powerful bond between Gadir’s inhabitants and their homeland.
+Melqart was the supreme god and mythical founder of the Phoenician city-state of Tyre; the temple dedicated to the deity represented a powerful bond between Gadir’s inhabitants and their homeland.

-Melqart literally means ‘King of the City’, and the god’s main function was to protect both citizens and trade, with the temple serving as a neutral and sanctified meeting place for the Phoenicians to strike commercial deals with representatives of Tartessos in an atmosphere of mutual confidence.
+Melqart literally means ‘King of the City’, and his main function was to protect both citizens and trade.
+Consequently, the temple served as a neutral, sanctified meeting place where Phoenicians could strike commercial deals with representatives of Tartessos in an atmosphere of mutual confidence.

-The controlling and supervisory role of the shrine's priests is clear from the fact that 10% of the profits from trade went to the temple, which acted as both a treasury and bank, and probably kept an official record of the city’s commercial transactions.
+The controlling and supervisory role of the shrine's priests is clear from the fact that ten percent of all trade profits went directly to the temple; the sanctuary acted as both a treasury and a bank, likely keeping official records of the city’s commercial transactions.

-The divine authority of Melqart was accepted by the local population partly because of the elaborate ritual involved in his worship, including daily sacrifices, three altars preserving the eternal flame, and a renowned oracle later consulted by leaders like Julius Caesar and Hannibal.
-Bronze columns flanked the entrance to the Temple of Melqart, which became a key pilgrimage destination for centuries.
+Divine authority was accepted by local populations largely due to the elaborate rituals involved in Melqart's worship.
+These included daily sacrifices, three altars preserving an eternal flame, and a renowned oracle later consulted by leaders such as Hannibal and Julius Caesar.
+Massive bronze columns flanked the entrance to the temple, cementing its status as a key pilgrimage destination for centuries.

-While next to nothing remains of the Temple of Melqart or its successor shrine dedicated to Hercules Gaditanus, ancient descriptions and its fame in Roman times as guardian of the relics of Hercules, supposedly including his mortal remains, emphasise its foundational role in Phoenician Spain and Western Europe.
+Although next to nothing remains of the Temple of Melqart or its successor shrine, the Temple of Hercules Gaditanus, ancient descriptions preserve its legacy.
+Its immense Roman-era fame as the guardian of Hercules' relics - supposedly including his mortal remains - emphasises its foundational role in Phoenician Spain and Western Europe.

-This obscure but highly significant gold ring was found randomly in Cadiz, and its dating has recently been revised back to the eighth century BC, making the inscription the earliest written record of the city’s existence: ‘To the lord, all mighty, and his servants the people of Gadir’.
+This obscure but highly significant gold ring was found randomly in Cádiz, and its dating has recently been revised back to the eighth century BC.
+This revision makes the inscription the earliest written record of the city’s existence: ‘To the lord, all mighty, and his servants the people of Gadir’.

 Address